Mayor of the District of Columbia: Creation of mayorship

 In 1973, Congress enacted the District of Columbia Home Rule Act, providing for an elected mayor and 13-member district council, with the first elections to take place the following year.
 Incumbent mayor-commissioner Walter Washington was elected the first home-rule Mayor of the District of Columbia on November 5, 1974.
 He took office on January 2, 1975, heading the district's first popularly-elected government in over a century.

 The local government, particularly during the mayoralty of Washington's successor, Marion Barry (1979–1991), was criticized for mismanagement and waste.
 Barry defeated Mayor Washington in the 1978 Democratic Party primary.
 Barry was then elected mayor, serving three successive four-year terms.
 During his administration in 1989, The Washington Monthly magazine claimed that the district had "the worst city government in America".
 After being imprisoned for six months on misdemeanor drug charges in 1990, Barry did not run for reelection.
 In 1991, Sharon Pratt Kelly became the first woman to lead the district.

 Barry was elected again in 1994, and by the next year the district had become nearly insolvent.
 In 1995, Congress created the District of Columbia Financial Control Board to oversee all municipal spending and rehabilitate the district government.
 Mayor Anthony Williams won election in 1998.
 His administration oversaw a period of greater prosperity, urban renewal, and budget surpluses.
 The district regained control over its finances in 2001 and the oversight board's operations were suspended.

 Williams did not seek reelection in 2006.
-Councilmember Adrian Fenty defeated Council Chairwoman Linda Cropp in that year's Democratic primary race to succeed Williams as mayor and started his term in 2007.
+Council member Adrian Fenty defeated Council Chairwoman Linda Cropp in that year's Democratic primary race to succeed Williams as mayor and started his term in 2007.
 Shortly upon taking office, Fenty won approval from the district council to directly manage and overhaul the district's under-performing public school system.
 However, Fenty lost a Democratic Party primary to former Council Chair Vincent Gray in August 2010.
 Mayor Gray won the general election and assumed office in January 2011 with a pledge to bring economic opportunities to more of the district's residents and under-served areas.
-Gray in turn lost the subsequent Democratic Party primary in 2014 to Councilmember Muriel Bowser, who went on to win the general election and was then reelected in 2018.
-Two-thirds of the DC residents expect Bowser to run for a third term in 2022.
+Gray in turn lost the subsequent Democratic Party primary in 2014 to Councilmember Muriel Bowser, who went on to win the general election and was then reelected in 2018 and 2022, making her only the second person to serve three consecutive terms as Mayor of the District of Columbia.

 Currently, the mayor of the District of Columbia is popularly elected to a four-year term with no term limits.
-Even though District of Columbia is not a state, the district government also has certain state-level responsibilities, making some of the mayor's duties analogous to those of United States governors.
+Even though the District of Columbia is not a state, the district government also has certain state-level responsibilities, making some of the mayor's duties analogous to those of United States governors.